Conesa

 ("Romancer" - Milan and Fontalals)

-However, the locals also accept the reputation of "old age" for its history and antiquity, already referenced since the beginning of Catalonia, and when the finds of fossils, Iberian tombs, Roman clay, Gothic and Arabic place names are a good example. that speak of many centuries of population in these lands.
+However, the people of Cones also accept the nickname "old age" because of their history and antiquity, already referenced from the beginnings of Catalonia, and of which the findings of fossils, Iberian tombs, Roman clay, Gothic and Arabic toponyms that speak of many centuries of population are a good example.

 Places of interest